ArchipelagoMW/Archipelago/worlds/alttp/docs/multiworld_en.md

 ##### BizHawk

+1. Ensure your BizHawk is 2.8 or older, not 2.9 or newer.
+    - You can check in Help -> About
-1. Ensure you have the BSNES core loaded.
+2. Ensure you have the BSNES core loaded.
 You may do this by clicking on the Tools menu in BizHawk and following these menu options:
    `Config --> Cores --> SNES --> BSNES`
    Once you have changed the loaded core, you must restart BizHawk.
-2. Load your ROM file if it hasn't already been loaded.
+3. Load your ROM file if it hasn't already been loaded.
-3. Click on the Tools menu and click on **Lua Console**
+4. Click on the Tools menu and click on **Lua Console**
-4. Click Script -> Open Script...
+5. Click Script -> Open Script...
-5. Select the `Connector.lua` file you downloaded above
+6. Select the `Connector.lua` file you downloaded above
-    - Look in the Archipelago folder for `/SNI/lua/x64` or `/SNI/lua/x86` depending on if the emulator is 64-bit or 32-bit.
-Please note the most recent versions of BizHawk are 64-bit only.
+    - Look in the Archipelago folder for `/SNI/lua/x64`

 ##### RetroArch 1.10.1 or newer